Approximate Inference for Constructing Astronomical Catalogs from Images: Statistical model

 \subsubsection{Setting the priors' parameters}

-Our light source prior has 1099 hyperparameters.
+The light source prior is parameterized by 1099 real-valued scalars.
 All but ten are for the GMM color prior.
 Empirical Bayes is an appealing way to fit this prior because the number of parameters is small relative to the number of light sources (hundreds of millions for SDSS).

 Unfortunately, re-fitting the prior parameters iteratively during inference---a common way of performing empirical Bayes---is difficult in a distributed setting: fitting the global prior parameters during inference couples together numerical optimization for disparate regions of sky.
 Instead, we fit the prior parameters based on existing SDSS catalogs through maximum likelihood estimation.
-Because these prior parameters are fit to a catalog based on the same data we subsequently analyze, this is an empirical Bayes procedure.
+Because these prior parameters are fit to a catalog based on the same data we subsequently analyze, our procedure is in the spirit of empirical Bayes.
+However, using maximum likelihood in this way to assign priors ignores measurement error (and classification error) and therefore will produce priors that are overdispersed.
+It produces estimates that are formally inconsistent, unlike conventional empirical Bayes approaches that iteratively refit the prior.

-If the depth of our catalog were much greater than existing SDSS catalogs, we might refit these prior parameters periodically while performing inference.
+If the depth of our catalog were much greater than existing SDSS catalogs, we too might refit these prior parameters periodically while performing inference.
 Refitting in this way could be interpreted as a block coordinate ascent scheme.
 However, in our work to date, the depth of our catalog is limited by the peak-finding preprocessing routine, just as in SDSS.
 Therefore, for simplicity, we hold these prior parameters fixed during inference.

 Fitting the color prior warrants some additional discussion.
 First, maximum-likelihood estimation for a GMM is nonconvex, so the optimization path may matter: we use the GaussianMixture.jl software~\citep{gmm}.
 Second, we set the number of GMM components $D$ based on computational considerations.
 In principle, $D$ could be set with a statistical model-selection criterion.
 In practice, we set $D=8$ without any apparent accuracy reduction for the point estimates, which is the primary way we assess our model in Section~\ref{sec:experiments}.
 Because we have so much data (millions of light sources), there is no risk of overfitting with $D=8$: held-out log-likelihood improves as $D$ increases up to $D=256$, the largest setting our hardware allowed us to test.
 There is also little risk that $D=8$ underfits: setting $D=16$ does not substantively change our estimates.